TASIS England: Athletics

 TASIS England offers competitive soccer, volleyball, cross country, basketball, rugby, cheerleading, tennis and lacrosse at the varsity and junior varsity levels.
 Students travel throughout England and Europe for tournaments.
-TASIS is a member of the International Schools Sports Tournament (ISST) conference.
-TASIS typically competes against ASL, ACS Cobham, ACS Egham, and ACS Hillingdon.
+TASIS is a member of the International Schools Athletic Association (ISAA).
+At the end of each season, varsity teams travel internationally to play in the ISAA tournaments.

 Campus

 The 46-acre school campus is in two halves.
 The North site, separated by a public lane, has modern buildings set behind its largely administrative 17th century rebuilding of Thorpe manor house (with Georgian front elevation).
 The South site centers on the grand early 19th-century convent built in the grounds of Thorpe manor house, built in yellow brick featuring a two-storey splay sided bay with sash windows in splays and French windows.
 James Lander wrote an extensive history of the school and surrounding area in The Heart of Thorpe.

 The school is divided into North and South Campuses, separated by Coldharbour Lane.
 The Lower and Middle Schools form the North campus.
-Several dormatories, Thorpe House, Upper School cafeteria and Student Center (including a Starbucks area) are on the South campus.
+Several dormatories, Thorpe House, Upper School cafeteria and Student Center are on the South campus.